michaelrkytch/streamsum/README.md

 Each tuple emitted from the `transform` stage has a cache key in its first field.
 In the `record` stage, these cache-mapped tuples are aggregated into caches based on the value of this key.

 #### Cache store
-An implementation of `CacheServer` may be provided.
+External storage can be provided by implementing the `CacheServer` protocol/interface.
 This protocol has a single `getMap` function which takes a cache name and returns a mutable `java.util.Map`.
 In typical usage, the cache server is an interface between the summarizer and application code which consumes the summarized data from the caches.

 The default cache server creates in-memory `java.util.HashMap` instances for caches.

 ## Integration

-The system is configured with an [EDN](http://edn-format.org/) map, typically read from a file path.
-See [config.edn](example/streamsum/config.edn) for an example.
+The system can be configured with a file or programatically.
+See [config.clj](example/streamsum/config.clj) for an example configuration file.

 ### Event destructuring